d12frosted/elpa-mirror/stable-melpa/topspace-readme.txt

 in Emacs as far as the author is aware.
-This is achieved by using `advice-add' with the `scroll-up', `scroll-down', and `recenter' commands so that custom topspace functions are called before or after each time any of these commands are called (interactively or otherwise).
+This is achieved by using `advice-add' with the `scroll-up', `scroll-down', and `recenter' commands so that custom topspace functions are called before or after each time any of these other commands are called (interactively or otherwise).

 See the readme at https://github.com/trevorpogue/topspace for more